tzler/server_side_psych/server_setup/security_setup.md

 27017 (v6)                 ALLOW       Anywhere (v6)
 ```

+That's it!
+At this point you've completed the server setup, including all the security protocols that are going to enable you and your visitors to navigate the internet safely.

+The validate that everything is running, and begin a brief tutorial on using these server side tools, start the tutorial in `experiment_setup/hello_world/README.md`.
+Everything that follows, below, is a step by step description of how the node environment is set up, using the credentials we've established.
+That is, below we walk through how to set up your `app.js` file that you'll be running on the server to make your experiment available to the world.

 ## 4. `Configure authentification keys in node`

 All of these steps have been implimented in `experiment_setup/hello_world/app.js`.
 This is just a guide through that logic.

 Now that we've set up all these security protocols, we need to ensure that the node has permission to operate within them; running default http ports here, for example, would just result in an error.
 That is, node needs to be able to tell the server (firewall, apache, etc.) that it has permission to to operate freely.

 We begin at the top of **`app.js`**, importing the modules we'll need (omitting modules not relevant for security purposes)